joblet

 # Cgroup namespace - resource visibility

-rnx run cat /proc/cgroups # Limited cgroup view
+rnx job run cat /proc/cgroups # Limited cgroup view

 Security Context